-Tutorial: Variable speed fan for Raspberry temperature controller
+Tutorial: Temperature-controlled variable speed fan for Raspberry Pi

 Do you want to, like me, reduce Raspberry Pi fan noise (or even eliminate it)?
 If so, here is the ultimate solution to our noise problems: the variable speed fan for Raspberry Pi.
 An easy and cheap solution (a couple of euros).